clojure-goes-fast/clj-memory-meter/README.md

 ```

 **Note on JDK17+:** Starting with Java 17, JVM no longer allows accessing
 private fields of classes residing in external modules.
-This made
+This made JAMM unusable
-clj-memory-meter unusable in most scenarios.
-To alleviate this, in version 0.2.0 and
+in many scenarios.
+To alleviate this, in version 0.2.0 and forward if run on
-forward if run on Java 17+, clj-memory-meter utilizes Unsafe to get into such
+Java 17+, clj-memory-meter utilizes Unsafe to get into such private fields.
+This
-private fields.
-This works but, as any Unsafe usage, can potentially crash
+works for now, most of the time; however, as any Unsafe usage, it can
-the application.
+potentially crash the application.
 Use at your own risk.
-Also, the Unsafe itself may go away in
+Also, the Unsafe itself
-the future versions of Java.
+may go away in the future versions of Java.

 ## License